 - The two buildings that the cars drive under are much shorter and able to be walked on top of in the AutoDemo.

 - The path where Sonic runs along a wall after the first tunnel is different, featuring things such as glass panels.

 - There is a second tunnel that is not present in the final.

 - There is a long, raised platform that is not in the final at all near the end of the stage.
-It has two lines of rings, a 10 Ring item box, a Unidus and the fountain that sends you to the end, with a support column in the place of the fountain's final location.
+It has two lines of rings, a 10 ring item box, a Unidus, and the fountain that sends you to the end, with a support column in place of the fountain's final location.

 - The buildings in the center of the road area are very different to the final.
 They only have two containers on them and the building heights are much different to the final.
 The small tunnel with steps in from the final is also missing.

 - The Cop Speeders near the end of the stage are in different locations to the final.

 - The spring to enter the small tunnel in the building near the fountain does not launch Sonic high enough.